 How can workplace teams tell if COVID-19 occupancy limits are effective?

-Density Users can utilize a variety of reporting methods on their people-count and conference room-usage data to help evaluate the impact COVID-19 capacity limits on conference rooms.
+Density customers can use a variety of reporting methods on their people-count and conference room-usage data to help evaluate the impact COVID-19 capacity limits on conference rooms.
 They also can use this data to manage conference room allocation going forward.

 Density provides detailed reporting on per-conference room usage, including: